Amethyst View

 Neutralized Iron

 Not all amethysts react to light the same way.
-The darker the stone, the more "Color Centers" you have to lose.
+The darker the stone, the more "Color Centers" may be affected.

 Deep Siberian